Fearless (Taylor Swift album): Writing and production

 During the recording sessions, Swift emphasized the authenticity of the songs' emotional sentiments over technical rigidity: "I think it's the writer in me that's a little more obsessed with the meaning of the song than the vocal technique."
 By March 2008, Swift had recorded six songs, including one co-written by and featuring Caillat, "Breathe"; Swift had used Caillat's 2007 song "Bubbly" as a reference point during the recording sessions, because of its simple arrangements and honest sentiments.
 Apart from newly penned songs, Swift recorded a few that she had written for her debut album, believing there were stories that deserved to be put out.
 Swift made her debut as a record producer, co-producing all tracks with Chapman.
-The standard edition consists of thirteen tracks, which Swift had planned because she considered thirteen her lucky number.
-Of the thirteen tracks, Swift wrote seven by herself; the remaining were co-written with Caillat, Rose, Rich, and Hillary Lindsey.
+The standard edition consists of 13 tracks, which Swift had planned because she considered 13 her lucky number.
+Of the 13 tracks, Swift wrote seven by herself; the remaining were co-written with Caillat, Rose, Rich, and Hillary Lindsey.
 Recording took place within eight months and finished in October 2008, when Swift completed the track "Forever & Always" just before Fearless was mastered and published.
+The tracks "Change" and "Breathe" were recorded in December 2007.